Quantum homomorphic encryption from quantum codes: Introduction

 \section{Introduction}

-Harnessing the power of quantum mechanics to build cryptosystems is a key motivation for developing quantum technologies.
-Quantum key distribution (QKD), pioneered by Bennett and Brassard \cite{BB84} and Ekert \cite{Eke91}, is an example of a quantum cryptographic primitive that offers functionality beyond that of classical cryptography.
-An advantage of quantum cryptography is that it often provides information-theoretic security guarantees that relies only the correctness of quantum mechanics, and so avoids the need for assumptions about the computational hardness of certain problems as in the case for many classical cryptographic protocols.
-There has been some amount of success in quantum approaches to cryptographic problems beyond key distribution, including secure randomness generation \cite{PAM10,VV12}, coin-flipping \cite{GVW99,ATVY00,Amb01}, secret sharing \cite{HBB99,CGL99,Got00} and bit-commitment \cite{DKSW07,CKe11,kent2011unconditionally,kent2012unconditionally}.
-One area in particular that has seen significant progress in recent years is the development of quantum cryptographic protocols for delegated computation \cite{dunjko2014composable}, which includes blind quantum computation \cite{BFK09, ABE08, Barz20012012,MFu13, PhysRevLett.111.230501, mantri2013optimal}, and verifiable quantum computation \cite{FK13,RUV13,SFKW13,McK10}.
+Harnessing the power of quantum mechanics to build cryptosystems \cite{BB84,Eke91} is a key motivation for developing quantum technologies.
+Quantum cryptography often provides information-theoretic security guarantees relying only on the correctness of quantum mechanics, and avoids the need for assumptions about the computational hardness of certain problems as is common place in many classical cryptographic protocols.
+Such successful quantum approaches to cryptographic problems include secure randomness generation \cite{PAM10,VV12}, coin-flipping \cite{GVW99,ATVY00,Amb01}, secret sharing \cite{HBB99,CGL99,Got00} and bit-commitment \cite{DKSW07,CKe11,kent2011unconditionally,kent2012unconditionally}.
+One area in particular that has seen significant progress in recent years is the development of quantum cryptographic protocols for delegated computation \cite{dunjko2014composable}, which includes blind quantum computation \cite{BFK09, ABE08, Barz20012012,MFu13, PhysRevLett.111.230501, mantri2013optimal}, and verifiable quantum computation \cite{FK13,RUV13,SFKW13,McK10,HaT15,HaH16}.
 Homomorphic encryption has been recognised as an important primitive for building secure delegated computation protocols for many decades \cite{RAD78}.
-It provides a processing functionality for encrypted quantum data which stays secret during the evaluation, and a scheme is \textit{fully-homomorphic} if it allows for arbitrary quantum computation.
+It provides a processing functionality for encrypted quantum data which stays secret during the evaluation, and a scheme is said to be \textit{fully-homomorphic} if it allows for arbitrary quantum computation.
 Despite widespread interest in this problem, it was not until 2009 that the first computationally secure classical scheme for fully homomorphic encryption (FHE) was discovered \cite{Gen09}, with many improvements following rapidly from this initial discovery \cite{DGHV10,GHS12}.
-This problem has recently drawn attention within the quantum information community \cite{Liang13, Liang15, FBS2014, Chi05,PhysRevLett.109.150501, tan2014quantum}, with natural questions arising as to whether quantum cryptosystems might offer unconditionally secure homomorphic encryption schemes and whether the privacy homomorphisms could be extended to allow for evaluation of quantum circuits.
+Recently this topic also has drawn attention within the quantum information community \cite{Liang13, Liang15, FBS2014, Chi05,PhysRevLett.109.150501, tan2016quantum}.
+One might wonder if quantum cryptosystems can offer unconditionally secure homomorphic encryption schemes and whether homomorphic encryption could be extended to allow for evaluation of quantum circuits.